-Three Phase Transformers
+Custom Three Phase Transformer Design

 General Transformer can meet your custom requirements for three-phase power applications with laminated steel transformers and inductors produced in true three phase (three coil) designs.

-Ac power is alternating current, alternating voltage, and alternating power.
+AC power is alternating current, alternating voltage, and alternating power.
 At the operating frequency (60 Hz in North America, 50 Hz in most of the rest of the world, and 400 Hz in aircraft and some other specialized applications), power flows back and forth in a smooth, sinusoidal waveform.

-Power flow is smoother and more efficient if multiple waveforms (or phases) can be used, even though they’re all at the same frequency.
+- Power flow is smoother and more efficient if multiple waveforms (or phases) can be used, even though they’re all at the same frequency.

-The power flow is similar to the difference between a single cylinder engine, and a four, six, eight, or even twelve-cylinder engine.
+The power flow is similar to the difference between a single-cylinder engine, and a four, six, eight, or even twelve-cylinder engine.
 The power output might be the same, but the more cylinders there are, the smoother the power flow is going to be.

-- It was (and still is) simple and economical to generate ac power at high voltages, transmit it over a distribution network, and step the voltage down to a more useful level at the point of usage.
+- It was (and still is) simple and economical to generate AC power at high voltages, transmit it over a distribution network, and step the voltage down to a more useful level at the point of usage.

-Benefits of Using Three-Phrase Transformers
+Benefits of Using Three-Phase Power Transformers

 - At higher power ratings, three-phase transformers are less expensive, lighter, and smaller, making them ideal for industrial equipment.

 We can show you how to use three single-phase units connected in either wye or delta configurations, or two single-phase units in open delta or Scott-T circuits.

 Other advantages of three-phase transformers include: